 Our Schedule on a Utopian Day:

-9:00 AM – 10:00 AM: New memory work; Review previous memory work.
+9:00 AM – 10:00 AM: New memory work; Review previous memory work; penmanship.
 Mostly we sing and dance our way through the 8 subjects (Bible, Timeline, History, Science, English Grammar, Geography, Math), but we sometimes play games (such as homemade Trival Pursuit) and draw or label maps.
-We also complete handwriting and penmanship practice during this time.
 I make worksheets of our Bible memory work and timeline using the Print Handwriting Worksheet Maker.
 The focus is to practice penmanship (and learn letters for our pre-k children) and strengthen fine motor skills.
 I also make handrwriting worksheets of their names, our address, or any other information I want them to learn or practice.
+[We now have an entire penmanship program as a result of creating so many copywork sheets for my children for so long.]

 |Our weekly memory work.
 We use page